GenAP computing platform to access and use genomic datasets

-Compute Canada is undergoing an infrastructure renewal program.
-These new national systems, installed between 2016 and 2018, use cutting-edge technology.
+These national systems, installed between 2016 and 2018, use cutting-edge technology.
 A series of video tutorials is available to assist users in getting started on Cedar and Graham.

 Located at the University of Victoria, Arbutus is an OpenStack cloud, with emphasis on hosting virtual machines and other cloud workloads.
 The system, provided by Lenovo, has 6,944 CPU cores across 248 nodes, each with on-node storage and 10Gb networking.
 It accesses 1.6PB of persistent storage, primarily via Ceph in a triple-redundant configuration.